Official websites use .mil

 Secure .mil websites use HTTPS

-This is the first section of training.
-It covers pharmacology, pharmaceutical calculations, anatomy, physiology, pathophysiology, medical terminology, basic physical exam techniques, and medical documentation.
+This period of instruction covers pharmacology, pharmaceutical calculations, anatomy, physiology, pathophysiology, medical terminology, basic physical exam techniques, and medical documentation.
 During the anatomy and physiology section, our students are privileged to use the cadaver lab located in the schoolhouse facility.

 Bureau of Medicine and Surgery 7700 Arlington Blvd.
 Ste.
 5113 Falls Church, VA 22042-5113 This is an official U.S. Navy website This is a Department of Defense (DoD) Internet computer system.
 General Navy Medical Inquiries (to Bureau of Medicine and Surgery): usn.ncr.bumedfchva.list.bumed---pao@health.mil